-In breaking news this morning we have just heard that Mike Newell’sis set to close the 2012 BFI London Film Festival, and at the same time make its European premiere.
+In breaking news this morning we have just heard that Mike Newell’s GREAT EXPECTATIONS is set to close the 2012 BFI London Film Festival, and at the same time make its European premiere.
 We saw the film a couple of weeks ago and you’ll get our views on it as soon as we are allowed to unleash the review on the site.
 The flick, which stars a sea of British talent including Helena Bonham Carter, Ralph Fiennes and Jeremy Irvine, will screen as the curtain falls on the 56th LFF on Sunday 21st October.

 Director Newell said: “It’s a great honour to be invited to be the BFI London Film Festival’s Closing Night film.
 I’m proud that our new version of Great Expectations should be presented this year, the bi-centenary of Dickens’ birth.
 I’ve tried to make a film that is true to the theatrical vividness, energetic characters and high colour that he is loved for, while mining the deep seams of emotional cruelty and madness that underlie one of Dickens’ darkest-shadowed stories.
 I’ve tried to make a film for a young modern audience in which Pip and Estella’s fated love affair is shown through feelings and stresses that are of today and in a city that was, then, full of brawling energy, was unimaginably wealthy and very bad..”

 Helena Bonham Carter, Ralph Fiennes and Mike Newell are expected to attend the Festival.

 Myself and Fordy will be bringing you the full programme of movies from a special event in Leicester Square next Wednesday and THN’s (almost) entire team will be bringing you coverage of the festival itself as it kicks off on Wednesday 10th October.

 Here’s the full release annoucning the closing film.